 April 13 - April 30, 2018

-Tana Gallery Bookshelf is pleased to present Tokyo-based artist Hiroyuki Sakamoto's first solo exhibition "Site and Route," featuring four new pieces of his "line" series.
+TANA Gallery Bookshelf is pleased to present Tokyo-based artist Hiroyuki Sakamoto's first solo exhibition "Site and Route," featuring four new pieces from his "line" series.
 Combining 3D-printing and GPS technology in a unique way, the work offers a systematic yet open-ended method that transforms daily activities and urban fabrics into sculptural objects.

-Interested in "drawing uninterrupted and unintended line," and with his designer/architect-oriented mindset, Sakamoto discovered spontaneous mobility in our daily activities and designed a process to source such unrestricted drawing from the inexhaustible moves of others out of his control.
+Interested in "drawing uninterrupted and unintended line," and with his designer/architect-oriented mindset, Sakamoto discovered spontaneous mobility in our daily activities and designed a set of procedures to source such unrestricted drawing from the inexhaustible moves of others out of his control.
 Thus named bluntly, his "line" work employs a free GPS service to track people moving for whatever purposes (commuting to work, shopping, etc.) and periods (one day or longer), snapping their inevitably continuous trajectories unconsciously drawn on the map.
 The resulting unified line alludes to different characteristics of urban environments that afford the vehicle of GPS data to move from one place to another; pedestrian streets and alleys would contribute to relatively frequent turns, while public transport like subways would extend lines and curves traversing remote areas.
 Further combined with altitude information from another data source, the two-dimensional route becomes a three-dimensional model to be 3D-printed into a tangible object that resembles a convoluted thread.

 This working process is designed applicable to any period and scale, and can be output in any size and material as far as technically feasible.
 The exhibition showcases four pieces that track an entire day of a 37-year old male in Tokyo on four different dates.
 One may enjoy just tracing their abstract shapes or imagining narratives behind each.